benhensor/seasonit_v2/README.md

 The original app was purely a frontend project built entirely in React, making use of custom context hooks for managing persistent state changes.

-Version 2 is a full stack MERN application built using a React-Native frontend, Node Express server and a MongoDB database.
+Version 2 is a full stack MERN application built using a React JS frontend, Node Express server and a MongoDB database.
 The dummy data is still the same as in v1 but this time data is retreived from Mongo via CRUD routes making for a more robust application.

 ## Deployment